Git workflow

 Modified Git flow

-The master branch is always deployable
+The main branch should always be deployable

 feature/adding-new-user-roles.